Jacob Bridgeman betting profile: Sony Open in Hawaii - PGA TOUR

 Bridgeman's recent performances

-- Bridgeman has finished in the top 20 three times over his last ten appearances.
+- Bridgeman has finished in the top five once and in the top 20 three times over his last ten appearances.

 - He had his best finish at the John Deere Classic, where he finished tied for fifth with a score of 16-under.